lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

   url: http://localhost:9090/pull
 ```

 In the above example, a custom configuration named `application_conf` is created.
 To utilize this configuration when creating a stream, use the `CONF_KEY` option and specify the configuration name.
-More details can be found at [Stream Statements](../../../sqls/streams.md) for more info).
+More details can be found at [Stream Statements](../../../sqls/streams.md)).

 **Usage Example**